rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 That was a very long-winded example, but as we mentioned at the start of this chapter, Rust’s advanced features are very specific.
-You won’t often need the syntax we described in this example, but in such situations, you’ll know how to refer to something you have a reference to.
+You won’t often need the syntax we described in this example, but in such situations, you’ll know how to refer to something and give it the necessary lifetime.

 ### Lifetime Bounds on References to Generic Types